 These are two Old Testament and two New Testament examples.
 God has clearly called women into the ministry in both the Old and New Testament.
 God gave them the authority to speak and minister in the church or temple.

 There are many other examples: Priscilla assisted Paul in revival meetings and helped teach Apollos (Acts 18:1-3; 24-26).
 Miriam was a prophetess and a song leader in Israel (Exodus 15:20).
 God likened Miriam (a woman) to Moses and Aaron (Micah 6:4).
 God called Esther to deliver the Jewish people.
-In Esther 7-9, God used Esther to minister His instruction to a king (a woman humbly instructing a man).
+In Esther 7-9, God used Esther to minister His instruction to a king.
 It is important for men to see the value in both male and female leaders.
 God clearly uses both and both should be honored and respected.